South Korean national security adviser visits U.S., to meet Bolton: officials

 Trump has suggested holding the meeting, which is expected in late May or early June, at the border village of Panmunjom in the demilitarized zone between the two Koreas, where Moon and Kim met.

-This would require close coordination with Seoul, although officials in the South Korean president’s office have said there has been no official requests to prepare the venue for the summit.
+This would require close coordination with Seoul, although officials in the South Korean president’s office have said there has been no official requests to prepare the venue.

 Chung may address the issue of a venue in Washington but he was more likely to discuss a “bigger deal” with U.S. officials pertaining to North Korea, the South Korean official said.